eugenia1984/english/glossary.md

 - **cutting-edge gadgets**: are the latest and most advanced tools or devices.

+- **Cybersecurity** is about keeping computers and online information safe.
+It stops bad people from stealing or damaging what's on computers and the internet.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> D